tamer4osman/libyanAbroad/README.md

 ## Features

 - Register and manage Libyan citizens living abroad.
-- Capture detailed personal information, including four-part names (personal, father's, grandfather's, and family name).
+- Capture detailed personal information.
 - Support for recording new births and deaths.
 - Secure login and authentication for embassy staff.
 - Separate frontend and backend with a single unified Docker setup for deployment.